Zytek 07S

 The Zytek 07S is a sports prototype race car, designed, developed and built by British manufacturer Zytek, to compete in the LMP1 class in sports car racing, in 2007.
+The Zytek 07S/2 is the LMP2-class version of the same car.
 It is the successor of the Zytek 04S.
 The chassis evolved in 2009 and took the name Ginetta-Zytek GZ09S following the merger between Ginetta and Zytek who have a common shareholder in the person of Lawrence Tomlinson.